shubhammodi1995/My_Projects/README.md

 These are a combination of portfolio optimization, long-short strategies, short-term trading strategies among other really fun stuff!

-Do reach out if you hae any comments/suggestions.
+Do reach out if you have any comments/suggestions.